 Sitting down to dive into a good book is one of our favourite pastimes – and book adaptions could well be our favourite types of films.

 Whether it’s a snatched 15 minutes on the train ride home, on a sun-lounger during a holiday, or in a quiet hour during the weekend, getting lost in a thriller, romance, or real-life book is one of the best ways to wind down and get our brains working at the same time.

 Often, one of the most fun parts of a new read is picturing the world of the characters in your head.
-But when we hear that a favourite book of ours is being made into a TV series or a film, it means that we actually get the chance to see the world we’ve imagined brought to life.
+But when we hear that a favourite book of ours is being made into a TV series or a film in exciting book adaptions, it means that we actually get the chance to see the world we’ve imagined brought to life.

 And in 2020, plenty of our most-loved books of the last few years are actually being adapted for the big (and little!) screen…